LispEngineer/EthernetRepeater/README.md

     * The count of received packets is exactly the same as the count of interframe_differ packets.
 I wonder if this means the receiver starts getting stuff in the middle of an interframe in-band signaling packet and directly outputs that to the MAC?

-    * No interframe in-band differ counts!
-But LEDG[5] in_band_differ is definitely visually flashing, so...
-Dunno what to make of that.
+    * The data_h and data_l seem to be a consistent 0xFB or 8'b1111_1011 based on the
+      output of this commit.

 ## Known Bugs